crypticsilence/htb_business2022_ctf_writeups/HTB Business CTF 2022-Forensics-MBCoin.md

 Copied/modified some of the powershell to decrypt the files and save them:

-(Thanks to my co-worker Aaron for noticing the keys ARE different, explaining why my files were not ever decrypting quite properly!)
+(Thanks to my co-worker Aaron for noticing the keys ARE different, by a couple characters in the middle, explaining why my files were not ever decrypting quite properly!)

 ```
 $dir="C:\temp\mbcoin"